FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/listunitprice.md

 ## Description

-A suggested provider-published unit price for a single [Pricing Unit](#pricingunit) of the associated SKU, exclusive of any discounts.
+The suggested provider-published unit price for a single [Pricing Unit](#pricingunit) of the associated SKU, exclusive of any discounts.

 ## Content Constraints